assareh/tfc-agent/tfc-agent-gke/README.md

 rm /tmp/credential_key.json
 rm tf.out
 ```
 ## Provision tfc-agents as a GKE service
+Every team defined will have a tfc-agent service deployed within their K8s namespace.
+This service will use the defined K8s SA which is mapped to the teams Google SA.
+Roles to the allowed API's are defined at the Google SA level.

+Click `gke_svc_tfcagents` -> Actions -> Start new plan -> Start Plan

+This will run the IaC in ./gke_svc_tfcagents that will apply a K8s deployment in the teams K8s namespace
 Set the current context namespace for simpicity
 ```
 kubectl config set-context --current --namespace=tfc-agent